 FALL/SPRING/SUMMER.
-Enables students to apply the principles and methods learned in an academic setting through the preparation of a monograph that embodies original research in environmental health and incorporates a proposition that has been successfully evaluated with appropriate statistical techniques and is potentially publishable or has potential public health impact.
-ADAP permission only.
+Enables students to apply the principles and methods learned in an ac-ademic setting through the preparation of a monograph that embodies original research in envi-ronmental health and incorporates a proposition that has been successfully evaluated with appropriate statistical techniques and is potentially publishable or has potential public health im-pact.
+Permission only.